Freely-Given-org/ESFM/ESFMspec.md

 ## Word tables (TSV)

-TSV tables should always contain a header line, imagined at line #0.
+TSV tables should always contain a header line/row, imagined at row #0.
-So line #1 indexes to the first data line after the header line.
+So row #1 indexes to the first data line after the header row.

-We recommend for performance reasons, that the word tables are stored by book, similar to how most translators use USFM files.
+We recommend for performance reasons, that the word tables are stored by Bible book, similar to how most translators use USFM files, so the first word in each Bible book could link to row #1.

-Note that it is also possible (via the WORDTABLE entry in the file), to have a single word table used for all books.
+[Note that it is also possible (via the WORDTABLE entry in the file), to have a single word table used for all books.
+This would lead to larger tables, and larger numbers in the ESFM files.]

 It is quite possible to have very wide tables containing a lot of data for each word.